 On any given day, there are about more than 200 million odd tweets that are being made, according to the official data shared by the company.
 And this number is only going to grow much, much further.

 What that translates for you as a marketer or a business owner is to make the most of this opportunity, and work towards acing your Twitter (read: social media) game.

 In this guide, we will take you through everything that you need to know about Twitter listening so that you don’t lose another chance to have a conversation that converts.
 So, without any further ado, let us dive right into it as deep as we can.

 Already know what Twitter listening is?
 Try Radarr to get started.

 Now, apart from the basic definition we just gave in the introduction, there is a lot you need to know about Twitter Listening, solely in terms of what it is.
 According to Wikipedia, this is what social media listening is:

-If you want to learn more about social listening, read this guide first.
+If you want to learn more about social listening, read this article complete guide to social listening

 Twitter listening is exactly this, but obviously limited to Twitter.
 You spend some time scrounging through the plethora of conversations around the topics or hashtags relevant to your business in a frequent manner to glean insights that can supercharge how you go about the rest of your social media and marketing strategy.